Brand Language Drift

 Three controls actually work:

 - Score after generation.
-Every output gets scored against the profile before publishing.
+Every output passes the 5-layer firewall (Language, Structure, Proof, Hype, CTA) before publishing.

 Related Terms

-- AI SlopGeneric, voiceless content produced by AI systems without brand governance.
-The opposite of deterministic content infrastructure.
+- AI SlopGeneric, indistinct content produced by AI systems without brand governance.
+The opposite of content shipped through a Foundrkit and firewall.

-- Stylometric FingerprintA quantitative profile of a writer's or brand's voice across cadence, vocabulary, structure, and rhetorical patterns.
+- Stylometric FingerprintA quantitative profile of a writer's or brand's language across cadence, vocabulary, structure, and rhetorical patterns.
 Reproducible and enforceable in code.
+The technical layer underneath a Foundrkit.

 - Deterministic ContentContent produced by systems that yield the same brand-aligned output for the same input, every time.
 Opposite of probabilistic AI generation.